 - Familiarize yourself with the important role peers play in the overdose crisis.
 We are proud to have funded Compassion, Inclusion, and Engagement (CIE), a partnership between the First Nations Health Authority and the BCCDC.
 Through CIE, peers (people with lived/living experience of substance use) provide overdose prevention and harm reduction services, and stigma elimination in various communities in BC.

 - Learn how decriminalization and safer supply are vital solutions.
 Start by reading Dr. Bonnie Henry’s Special Report “Stopping the Harm: Decriminalization of People Who Use Drugs in BC”.
 Then, below, watch Guy Felicella’s inspirational TED Talk on how safe supply saved his life.

 - Bring to light the overdose crisis with your family and friends.
 Ask friends and family if they’re aware of the overdose crisis.
 Share what you know, what you’ve learned, and what has shifted your mindset about people who use substances.
-For FAQs, videos, and more to share with others, visit our Overdose Crisis Resource page.
+For FAQs, videos, and more to share with others, visit our Toxic Drug Poisoning Crisis Resource page.

 The stark reality is, the overdose crisis is killing members of our community every day, but just as we have the power to do our part to help stop the spread of COVID-19, we too have the power to eliminate stigma, save lives, and help put an end to this other public health emergency once and for all.

 Your actions can and will make a difference, and by more people taking action on one or all of the above, we can Activate Health together.